-The Master’s Programs in Theatre Pedagogy and Dance Pedagogy engage in close cooperation with each other.
+The Master’s Programs in Dance Pedagogy and Theatre Pedagogy engage in close cooperation with each other.
 About half of the studies are arranged collaboratively, and the teachers in the programs form a joint collegium, which acts as a decision-making body in regard to the programs’ pedagogical guidelines and curricula.
 The main partners in the organizing of the teaching are the University’s Department of Music Education and CERADA (Center for Educational Research and Academic Development in the Arts) as well as the Department of Art at Aalto University.
-Our international partners include Oslo National Academy of the Arts, Sami University of Applied Sciences, University of the Arts Utrecht, University of the Arts Berlin, and Kadir Has University Istanbul.
+Our international partners include the University of Auckland (New Zealand), Norwegian University of Science and Technology (Trondheim), University of Copenhagen, Oslo National Academy of the Arts, and Sami University of Applied Sciences.

 The teaching practices can be carried out as either Finnish or international collaborations.